 - All sales are final except in the case of illness (see below).

-- In order to maintain our capacity limit, please arrive within the time on your ticket.
+- In order to maintain our capacity limit, please arrive within 30 minutes of the time on your ticket.
 Those arriving after their ticket time may need to wait until an opening in another time period.

 - You may stay until closing, however, there is no reentry.
 All exits are final.